 Next step (which can also be done in parallel to vocal technique) is to work on your pitch awareness.
 So you try to follow a singer or an instrument, or use a pitch training app.

-How to use Singing Carrots to improve my pitch
+How to use Singing Carrots to sing on pitch

 There is a gamified, fun way to get used to singing on pitch.
 You sing and see your voice pitch in comparison to the note you wanted to sing, so you know if you’re in tune or not!